PP-Module for LiFi Access Systems

 Guidance

-There are no guidance evaluation activities for this component.
+There are no additional Guidance evaluation activities for this component.

 Tests

-• Test FIA_8021X_EXT.1:1: The evaluator will demonstrate that a wireless client has no access to the test network.
-After successfully authenticating with a RADIUS server through the TOE, the evaluator will demonstrate that the wireless client does have access to the test network.
+• Test FIA_8021X_EXT.1:1: The evaluator shall demonstrate that a wireless client has no access to the test network.
+After successfully authenticating with a RADIUS server through the TOE, the evaluator shall demonstrate that the wireless client does have access to the test network.

-• Test FIA_8021X_EXT.1:2: The evaluator will demonstrate that a wireless client has no access to the test network.
-The evaluator will attempt to authenticate using an invalid client certificate, such that the EAP-TLS negotiation fails.
+• Test FIA_8021X_EXT.1:2: The evaluator shall demonstrate that a wireless client has no access to the test network.
+The evaluator shall attempt to authenticate using an invalid client certificate, such that the EAP-TLS negotiation fails.
 This should result in the wireless client still being unable to access the test network.

-• Test FIA_8021X_EXT.1:3: The evaluator will demonstrate that a wireless client has no access to the test network.
-The evaluator will attempt to authenticate using an invalid RADIUS certificate, such that the EAP-TLS negotiation fails.
+• Test FIA_8021X_EXT.1:3: The evaluator shall demonstrate that a wireless client has no access to the test network.
+The evaluator shall attempt to authenticate using an invalid RADIUS certificate, such that the EAP-TLS negotiation fails.
 This should result in the wireless client still being unable to access the test network.

 Note: Tests 2 and 3 above are not tests that "EAP-TLS works," although that is a by-product of the test.
 The test is actually that a failed authentication (under two failure modes) results in denial of access to the network, which demonstrates the enforcement of FIA_8021X_EXT.1.3.